 Finally, explain why you chose one strategy over another.
 You should be able to come up with several reasons why you made a particular decision.
 Be sure to mention any limitations or challenges you faced during the process.

 A case study is like a movie script.
 It has a plot, characters, setting, and everything else needed for a good movie.

 Some bloggers create case study blogs by hosting an interview.
 Instead of documenting their project in a case study, they choose a subject to feature.
-They then conduct interviews with experts on the topic and ask them questions about it.
+They then interview experts on the topic and ask them questions about it.

-The blogger will write up these answers as blog posts that are linked together into one long document.
-This strategy is a great way to learn from other people’s experiences while also getting some free content out there.
+The blogger will write up these answers as blog posts linked together into one long document.
+This strategy is a great way to learn from other people’s experiences while getting free content.